 Unless you're starting up right before or during harvest, all of your lots will be Juice/Wine Lots, not Fruit Lots.
 Enter each wine lot one by one, working through all the fields.

-- Tax Class: Lots being onboarded need to be declared with a tax class.
-If a lot is still going though fermentation, the lot can be set to "Fermenting Juice", or if you are onboarding juice prior to fermentation or that will not be fermented, the lot can be set to "Sweetening Juice."
+Tax Class Lots being onboarded need to be declared with a tax class.
+If a lot is still going through fermentation, the lot can be set to "Fermenting Juice", or if you are onboarding juice prior to fermentation or that will not be fermented, the lot can be set to "Sweetening Juice."

-- Stage: Stages are helpful to generally classify where wines are in their cellar lifecycle.
-You can view lots by stage in reports and filter by stage on the Lot homepage.
+Stage Stages are helpful to generally classify where wines are in their cellar lifecycle.
+You can view lots by stage in reports, and filter by stage in the Lot Explorer.
 Stages have no bearing on compliance reports.

 In the Composition section, notice that the Vineyard and Block/Varietal drop downs pull directly from your vineyards.
 Every fruit or wine source must be in the Vineyard Explorer for this reason.
 If you realize at this point you've forgotten one, you can always open up a new tab in Chrome and add a vineyard, then come back to this screen (Tip: add a new component to refresh the drop downs so the new vineyard shows up.
 You can always remove it after the refresh.)